Create a Budget

 Buy Quality items

-Contrary to previous tip “buy used”.
-There are certain items such appliances and electronics that you might want to consider investing in buying new.
+Contrary to previous tip “buy used”, there are certain items such appliances and electronics that you want to invest in buying new.
 It avoids having to replace them constantly.

 Increase Your Income